-Hazard Aspect Possible control measures ✓ if in place ≭ if not or n/a Where: ➤ state action to be taken with timescales ➤ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Outdoor sports are prioritised where possible, and large indoor spaces used where it is not.
-Contact sports are avoided.
-The school only provides team sports on the list available at return to recreational team sport framework.
-Activities such as active miles, making break times and lessons active and encouraging active travel help to enable pupils to be physically active while encouraging physical distancing. √ Learning outside as much as possible.
-P.E facilitated outside - gym if weather is not permitted.
-All shared equipment to be sanitised before and after use.
-Handwashing guidance to be followed at all times.
-KV - P.E lead to monitor P.E Lead reminded to support Class teachers with activities and resources 4.1.21 Distancing is maximised between pupils as much as possible during all activities. ✓ Plan lessons that ideally maximise distance between pupils and the sharing of equipment.
-Equipment to be cleaned between year group bubbles All pupils to have used hand sanitiser before PE lessons that involve the use of equipment.
-And IF equipment has been used, hand sanitiser again at the end of the sessions/when returning to class.
-Pupils are kept within their bubble groups.
-Multiple bubble groups may use outdoor space at the same time providing they is a significant distance from each other at all times and equipment is not shared. ✓ Utilise the use of 3 sectioned playground and school field wherever possible.
-Different year group bubbles are timetabled at different times and/or different locations.
+Hazard Aspect Possible control measures ✓ if in place ≭ if not or n/a Where: ➤ state action to be taken with timescales ➤ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Pupils are kept within their bubble groups.
+Multiple bubble groups may use outdoor space at the same time providing they is a significant distance from each other at all times and equipment is not shared. √ - Utilise the use of 3 sectioned playground and school field wherever possible Different year group bubbles are timetabled at different times and/or different locations.
 Different bubbles will not use the same equipment unless it has been cleaned between use.
 Scrupulous attention is paid towards cleaning and hygiene.
 This is particularly important in a sports setting because of the way in which people breathe during exercise.
-Sports equipment thoroughly cleaned (or kept in quarantine for 72 hours) between each use by different individual groups. ✓ Children have own equipment in each bubble.
+Sports equipment thoroughly cleaned (or kept in quarantine for 72 hours) between each use by different individual groups. √ Children have own equipment in each bubble.
 All chd must sanitise before and after each activity.
 All equipment to be wiped after use where possible - emphasis on handwashing and sanitising.
-KV to monitor as P.E Lead P.E Lead reminded to monitor the sanitising of equipment 4.1.21 Curriculum: Music, dance and drama in school Music, dance and drama continues as part of the school curriculum, noting that there is an additional risk of infection in environments where singing, chanting, playing wind or brass instruments, dance or drama takes place. √ School no longer participates with music hub.
+KV to monitor as P.E Lead P.E Lead reminded to monitor the sanitising of equipment 4.1.21 Outdoor competition between different schools can take place.
+Indoor competition between different schools does not take place until wider indoor grassroots sport for under 18s is permitted.
+This will be no earlier than 12 April and the school will check nearer this date of any of these competitions are planned. ✓ Guidance noted.
+1.4.21 Swimming guidance adhered to in Summer term - letters have been sent to parents regarding protocols.
+Permission slips for SEND has been obtained.
+1.4.21 The school refers to guidance on grassroot sports for public and sport providers, safe provision and facilities, and guidance from Sport England, advice from organisations such as the Association for Physical Education and the Youth Sport Trust, guidance from Swim England on school swimming and water safety lessons and any LA guidance.
+Curriculum: Music, dance and drama in school PHE Safer Singing Reference Music, dance and drama continues as part of the school curriculum, noting that there is an additional risk of infection in environments where singing, chanting, playing wind or brass instruments, dance or drama takes place. ✓ School no longer participates with music hub.
 Junior Jam music adheres to school RA and sanitising equipment protocol.
-Reminder sent to Junior Jam 4.1.21 Junior Jam music teacher reminded of protocol - RA V5 sent to provider 8.3.21 PHE Safer Singing Reference Singing, wind and brass playing do not take place in larger groups such as choirs and ensembles, or assemblies unless significant space, natural airflow and strict social distancing and mitigation can be maintained.
-In smaller groups strict social distancing is observed. ✓ Assemblies in class and not collective.
+Reminder sent to Junior Jam 4.1.21 Junior Jam music teacher reminded of protocol - RA V5 sent to provider 8.3.21 Singing, wind and brass playing do not take place in larger groups such as choirs and ensembles, or assemblies unless significant space, natural airflow and strict social distancing and mitigation can be maintained.
+In smaller groups strict social distancing is observed. √ Assemblies in class and not collective.
 Low